NehaSontakk/Machine-Learning-from-Scratch/README.md

 # Machine-Learning-from-Scratch
-Goal is to explore and understand every machine learning algorithm I can find.
+The goal is to explore and understand every machine learning algorithm I can find.